 QUICK ANSWER

 You are preparing for one exam, taking it once or twice, over a 4 to 8 week study period.
 You do not need a 12-month subscription.
-Pass Florida is $39.99 one-time on iOS and Android with 1,002 Florida-specific questions, lifetime access, and future updates included.
+Pass Florida is $39.99 one-time on iPhone, iPad, Android phones, and Android tablets with 1,002 Florida-specific questions, lifetime access, and future updates included.
 Most subscription or time-limited competitors cost more than $39.99 over a realistic 6 to 10-week study window once a retake is factored in.
 The one-time model also preserves your progress data, weak-area diagnostics, and practice exam history; subscriptions or time-limited products can cut off access when the term ends.
+There is no monthly fee, and the full question bank works offline, so a final review still runs on exam morning when the testing-center signal is weak.

 $39.99 once.
 No monthly billing.
 No fake urgency.

 Three things separate the one-time purchase model from the subscription model for the Florida real estate exam, and they are not what most pricing comparison posts focus on.
 The first is the structural mismatch between subscription billing and exam preparation: subscriptions optimize for products people use indefinitely (streaming, productivity software, cloud storage), and an exam app is the opposite use case.
 The second is data permanence: subscription apps store progress data on their servers, not your device, and access ends the day you stop paying.
-The third is content currency: the Florida exam tests statute-current content (HB 913 condo reserves and milestone inspections, the October 2025 F.S.
-689.302 flood disclosure expansion, the August 2024 NAR settlement), and a one-time purchase tied to lifetime updates is structurally different from a subscription that may or may not maintain its content currency between renewal cycles.
+The third is content currency: Florida exam prep has to track current Florida law, rule, disclosure, and brokerage-practice changes.
+A one-time purchase with future updates included while the app is supported is structurally different from a time-limited product whose access ends before your study timeline does.

 None of those appear in the standard pricing-page comparison.

-This post does the honest math across several realistic study scenarios, lays out current May 2026 pricing for major Florida exam prep apps, addresses the retake scenario where pricing matters most, and gives the honest counterweight: the specific scenarios where a subscription app is actually cheaper than a one-time purchase.
+This post does the honest math across several realistic study scenarios, lays out current June 2026 pricing for major Florida exam prep apps, weighs offline access against web-only and streaming products, addresses the retake scenario where pricing matters most, and gives the honest counterweight: the specific scenarios where a subscription app is actually cheaper than a one-time purchase.
 By the end, you will have the math, the trade-offs, and a clear view of why the pricing model decision is bigger than the sticker price.

-Why the subscription model is wrong for exam prep
+Why expiring-access pricing is wrong for exam prep

 You are studying for one exam.
 You will take it once, maybe twice.
 The entire study period is 4 to 8 weeks, with roughly half of all candidates needing additional study time for a retake.
 You do not need a product for 12 months.
 You need a product for 30 to 60 days, with the option to come back to it briefly if you fail and have to retake.

-Subscription-based exam prep apps charge anywhere from $20 to $79 per month depending on the platform.
+Most exam prep is sold on expiring access.
+That includes monthly subscriptions, which charge anywhere from $20 to $79 per month, and time-limited one-time products, which sell a single payment but cut access off after a fixed 1-week-to-6-month window.
+Both models share one trait: access ends on a date.
 The headline numbers look affordable until you do the actual math against a real study period.
-A student who studies for 6 weeks and needs one additional month for a retake has paid the platform for three months of access, frequently $60 to $150-plus depending on the app, for a temporary product they will never use again.
-When the subscription ends, the access ends.
-The questions, the progress data, the study history, the per-topic accuracy results, all of it disappears.
+A student who studies for 6 weeks and needs one additional month for a retake has often paid for three months of subscription access, frequently $60 to $150-plus depending on the app, for a temporary product they will never use again.
+When access ends, you may also lose entry to your saved progress, study history, and per-topic results, depending on how the app stores them.

-A one-time purchase app costs $39.99 once.
+A permanent one-time purchase app like Pass Florida costs $39.99 once and does not expire.
 You keep it.
 If you need an extra month, you do not pay again.
 If you want to review before the exam, you open the app.
 If you fail and need to retake six months later, your progress data and study history are still there.
-The app does not expire because your billing cycle did.
+The app does not expire because a billing cycle or an access window did.

-For a product you need for 4 to 8 weeks and then never again, one-time purchase is the pricing model that aligns with the use case.
-Subscriptions make sense for products you use indefinitely.
-They do not make sense for a 100-question licensing exam you are taking once.
+For a product you need for 4 to 8 weeks and then never again, a permanent one-time purchase is the pricing model that aligns with the use case.
+Recurring or expiring access makes sense for products you use indefinitely.
+It does not make sense for a 100-question licensing exam you are taking once.

 Sticker price tells you almost nothing about real cost.
 What matters is the cost across realistic study scenarios, including the scenarios where things do not go to plan.

 The scenarios below cover the range of realistic Florida exam prep timelines, from the 3-week sprint through the multiple-retake path.
-Subscription pricing uses a $29.99 monthly Florida app tier as a clean baseline; higher-tier subscription and time-limited apps can cost more across the same window.
+Subscription pricing uses an illustrative $29.99 monthly tier as a modeling baseline, not a verified competitor price; the apps checked below all cost more across the same window.

 The pattern is straightforward.
 For a student who passes on the first attempt after a 3-to-4-week study sprint, the subscription can be cheaper by about $10.
 For every other realistic scenario, the one-time purchase is cheaper, and the difference compounds with each additional week or each retake.
 By the time the comparison covers a single retake (a scenario that applies to roughly half of all candidates, given the ~50% first-time pass rate), Pass Florida saves about $50 against a low monthly tier and more against higher-priced options.